Church of the Saviour, Beijing

-The Church of the Saviour (救世主堂 (救世主堂)), also known as the Xishiku Church (西什庫天主堂 (西什库天主堂)) or Beitang (北堂 (北堂, North Church)), is a historic Catholic church in the Xicheng District, Beijing, China.
+The Church of the Saviour (救世主堂 (救世主堂)), also known as the Xishiku Church (西什庫天主堂 (西什库天主堂)) or Beitang (北堂 (北堂, North Church)), is a historic Catholic church and the cathedral church for the Archdiocese of Beijing after the 2018 renovations.
+The cathedral is located in the Xicheng District, Beijing, China.

 History

 The church was originally established by the French Jesuits and completed in 1703 near Zhongnanhai (opposite the former Beijing Library), on land bestowed by the Kangxi Emperor of the Qing dynasty to the Jesuits in 1694, following his recovery from illness thanks to medical expertise of Fathers Jean-François Gerbillon and Joachim Bouvet.
 The emperor also hand-wrote the calligraphy plaque and couplets for the building.
 It was named "Saviour Church" and officially opened on 9 February 1703.

 In the middle of the Qing dynasty, anti-Catholic forces in Chinese society and the Catholic Church constantly clashed.
 By the year 1827, the Qing government seized the North Church, and confiscated all the property.
 Only after the Second Opium War, did the Qing government return the land to the Catholic Church.
 Bishop Meng Zhensheng rebuilt the establishment into a tall Gothic building at the original site of the North Church in 1864.

 In 1887 the Gothic building was moved and rebuilt at its current location, at the request of the Guangxu Emperor, who needed the original space near the Forbidden City to create the Zhongnanhai Park.
 The cathedral's present cast iron Gothic architectural style and elaborate grey marble facade was built in 1890, under the direction of Lazarist missionary Bishop Pierre-Marie-Alphonse Favier (1837–1905), who designed it.
 The church stands in a spacious grounds surrounded by pine and oak trees and two Chinese pavilions.

 The interior is decorated in 1909 by Alphonse Frédéric De Moerloose, a Belgian missionary priest and architect.
 The church had a large Cavaille-Coll pipe organ.

 The church is affiliated with the Patriotic Catholic Church of China.
 It was the seat of the Bishop of Beijing until 1958.

 After the recent renovation, regarded by many as a classic example of 'wreckovation', the church once again became the Cathedral church of Beijing.